cryptpad/documentation/dev_guide/client/worker.rst

 -  Authenticated server requests

-  -  Modify your "pin log", change a password, destroy an owned pad, recover the remaining storage space for the account, execute administrator commands, etc.
+  -  Modify your "pin log", change a password, destroy an owned document, recover the remaining storage space for the account, execute administrator commands, etc.
   -  Upload a static file to the user drive
   -  The identity of the author is proved to the server with the signature key of the registered user.